Act for the Development of Tourism

 Article 60

-Those who engage in aquatic leisure activities in publicly announced prohibited areas, or who defy the restrictive orders issued by the competent management authority of the aquatic leisure activities regarding the types, range, time, and conduct of permissible activities in the aquatic area, shall be fined between NT$10,000 and NT$50,000 and have their activities banned.
+Those who engage in aquatic leisure activities in areas where such activities have been publicly prohibited or those who defy the restrictive orders issued by the competent management authority of the aquatic leisure activities regarding the types, range, time, and conduct of permissible activities in the aquatic area shall be fined between NT$10,000 and NT$50,000 and have their activities banned.

 In the event that the aforementioned acts are for profit, the offenders shall be fined between NT$50,000 and NT$200,000 and have their activities banned.

-Those conducting activities for profit who fail to purchase liability insurance in accordance with insured amounts designated by the competent authority, shall be fined between NT$30,000 and NT$150,000 and have their activities banned.
+Those conducting activities for profit who fail to purchase liability insurance in accordance with the insured amounts prescribed by the competent authority, shall be fined between NT$30,000 and NT$150,000 and have their activities banned.

 Article 61